Dervaig (pronounced Dervik) is situated at the head of Loch a'Chumhainn (Cuin)

 A short drive takes you to Eas Fors and Ulva Ferry where you can visit the Isle of Ulva.

 Dervaig is the perfect location for a walking or cycling holiday, with many routes beginning from the cottage.
-Electric bikes can be hired in the village, which are useful for getting up the steep hills.
 Use the links below for printable walking and cycling guides and for a printable bus timetable.
 The bus to Tobermory travels past Lochs Torr and Frisa from which you can walk to or from Dervaig through a forest.
 The bus also passes the Mishnish lochs where you can fish for trout or walk up and round the rim of an extinct volcano.
 You can of course simply take the bus to the island's capital, Tobermory , or to Calgary beach with the nearby Art in Nature woodland, Farmhouse Gallery and tea room.

 There are several safe and clean beaches nearby.